strikles/atac-data/messages/email/neurorights_en.md

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/messages/assets/img/jesus/jesus_lamb.png"></p>

-Both my **mother** and my **father** worked for **3 decades** as judicial clerks in various Portuguese courts of law, working often until midnight, to be used, at the end of their life, as targets against which to direct violence by individuals exacting extrajudicial sentences of cyber-torture, recruited at Jardim do Adamastor (Lisbon) by elected government officials via colegio militar alumni at PSP linked to the portuguese presidency (e.g. Tito Eurico Miranda Fernandes, Jose Ricardo Nazareth Carvalho Figueira, Luis Nazareth Carvalho Figueira, Tiago Goncalves - worked at Aegis insurance company and is the son of Martiniano Nuno Goncalves) and others like **Joao Filipe Saraiva Pinheiro** who is connected to the socialist party PS via his diplomat spouse and Pedro Miguel de Brito Esteves Grilo.
+Both my **mother** and my **father** worked for **3 decades** as judicial clerks in various Portuguese courts of law, working often until midnight, to be used, at the end of their life, as targets against which to direct violence by individuals exacting extrajudicial sentences of cyber-torture, recruited at Jardim do Adamastor (Lisbon) by elected government officials via colegio militar alumni at PSP linked to the portuguese presidency (e.g. Tito Eurico Miranda Fernandes, Jose Ricardo Nazareth Carvalho Figueira, Luis Nazareth Carvalho Figueira, Tiago Goncalves - his colegio militar alumni page states he worked at Aegis insurance company and is the son of Martiniano Nuno Goncalves) and others like **Joao Filipe Saraiva Pinheiro** who is connected to the socialist party PS via his diplomat spouse and Pedro Miguel de Brito Esteves Grilo.
 Joao resided in China.
 His brother, Pedro Saraiva Pinheiro is former armed forces and works in the United States as a telecom engineer.

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/messages/assets/img/alumni/alumni.gif"></p>